hackjutsu/Lepton/README.md

 ## FAQ
 #### My gist's language is classified as "Other"
 Lepton depends on GitHub API to detect the language.
-If this fails, you can still put `// vim: syntax=<your_language>` at the top of the gist to specify the language.
+If it fails, the gist's language is marked as "Other".
+However, we can put `// vim: syntax=<your_language>` at the top to explicitly specify the language.
 ```
 // vim: syntax=javascript
 let test = 'This is a javascript file'
 ```

-#### I can't search the gist content
+#### Search
-Limited by GitHub API, Lepton only supports the search for the following fields.
+Limited by GitHub API, Lepton supports searching for following fields.
 - file name
 - description
 - tag